emipa606/Rats/README.md

 Uses rats from https://steamcommunity.com/sharedfiles/filedetails/?id=2113851330]FancyRats and https://steamcommunity.com/sharedfiles/filedetails/?id=2115080957]SnowRats if loaded.
 More can be added via patches.
 There is also mod-options for selecting other animals, if animals should spawn based on biome and if they should be able to spawn inside.
+Also options to limit to only corpses or non-corpses.
 Will also spawn for meat from https://steamcommunity.com/sharedfiles/filedetails/?id=2466790513]Rotten Meat

 Works well with https://steamcommunity.com/sharedfiles/filedetails/?id=2503519676]Some Like It Rotten for making a corpse-based rat-farm